Lego Toy Story

-Lego Toy Story is a Lego theme based on the Disney·Pixar's Toy Story film franchise.
+Lego Toy Story (stylized as LEGO Toy Story) is a discontinued Lego theme based on the Disney·Pixar's Toy Story film franchise.
 The first four sets were released on December 30, 2009, with an additional two sets being released on January 4, 2010.
-In May, five Lego and four Duplo sets were released under the Toy Story 3 sub-theme.
+In May 2010, five Lego and four Duplo sets were released under the Toy Story 3 sub-theme.
+The original theme was discontinued in 2011.
 For the release of Toy Story 4 there was one Duplo set based on the third film and 6 Lego sets based on the fourth film.
 These sets were released in March and in April 2019 this time under the Juniors line.
 The minifigures in the sets were also now redesigned.
+The revival theme was discontinued in 2021.

 Overview

 Lego Toy Story was based on the Disney·Pixar's Toy Story film franchise.
 The product line focuses on the anthropomorphic concept that all toys, unknown to humans, are secretly alive and the films focus on a diverse group of toys that feature a classic cowboy doll named Sheriff Woody and a modern spaceman action figure named Buzz Lightyear.
 The group unexpectedly embark on adventures that challenge and change them.
+Lego Toy Story aimed to recreate the main characters in Lego form, including Woody, Buzz Lightyear, Rex, Hamm, Jessie, Bullseye, Green Alien Men, RC, Green Army Men, Bo Peep, Duke Caboom and Forky.

+Development

+Lego Toy Story was inspired by Toy Story film franchise.
+The Lego construction toy range was based on the animated film franchise and developed in collaboration with Disney Consumer Products.
+The construction sets were designed to recreate the story and characters of the animated film series in Lego form.

+Launch

+Lego Toy Story theme was launched at the American International Toy Fair in June 2010.
+As part of the marketing campaign, The Lego Group released eleven Lego sets based on the Toy Story film franchise.
+Each set featured different buildable characters, vehicles, buildings and spacecraft.